I agree to sign up to the newsletter and receive occasional emails from TourScanner

 One of the most recognizable attractions in London, the London Eye is a modern icon of the historic British capital.

 Whether you refer to its original name, the Millennium Wheel, or simply London Eye, there is no better way to see the London sights than from atop this thrilling innovation.

-The London Eye offers visitors spectacular views of England's capital - a constantly changing 360 degree perspective of central London.
-From Westminster and the Big Ben to St Paul Cathedral, the views from the London Eye are simply stunning and definitely worth the ride.
+Standing at 135 meters high, the London Eye is one of the tallest Ferris wheels in the world.
+From Westminster and Big Ben to St Paul’s Cathedral, the views from the London Eye are definitely worth the ride.